 Remove the slices from the ice bath and spread out, in a single layer, on a kitchen towel to dry.

-I use a second kitchen towel and place on top of the slices to pat dry the surface of the squash, avoiding ice crystals to form.
+I use a second kitchen towel and place it on top of the slices to pat dry the surface of the squash, avoiding ice crystals to form.

 Prepare a half sheet pan with wax paper or parchment paper.
 Transfer the squash slices from the towel to the sheet pan.